-Modern practices that are now used in an auction.
+Modern practices are now used in an auction.

-How quickly will the sale complete after the auction?
+How quickly will the sale completed after the auction?

 One of the main benefits of auctioning your home is, just how quick it can be.
 It can take only one month to get your property in the auction house and then as little as 28 days afterwards the sale could be completed.
 However, this also means you need to be able to move quickly once the purchase has gone through.

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.